keobox/turic/lesson26/topics.md

   for example `print is-function-valid?` we want just push `is-function-valid?` on the stack and not execute right away.
 - Add the raw symbol quoting I did not added in Lesson 25.
+- In case we want implement a real quoting we should add a `quote` field in case of strings in `tfobj`.